fangs25/CONNECT/README.md

 - RNA: raw counts, `preprocess=False`.
 - ADT: CLR normalization, `preprocess=True`.
 - ATAC: TF-IDF normalization, for example `preprocess="Andrew"` and `ceiling=True`.

+## Reproducibility

+The `main` branch is intended for the clean software package, API documentation, and user tutorials.

+The code used to reproduce the results presented in the manuscript is available in the [`CONNECT-reproduce`](https://github.com/fangs25/CONNECT/tree/CONNECT-reproduce).

 ## License